comunica/Article-ISWC2018-Resource/content/features.md

 </figcaption>
 </figure>

-### SPARQL query evaluation

-At the time of writing, the TPF-client, rdflib.js, rdfstore-js, and Comunica support SPARQL 1.0, and a subset of SPARQL 1.1.
-ARQ and RDFLib are fully SPARQL 1.1 compliant.

 ### Modular

 Adding new functionality or changing certain operations in Comunica requires minimal to no changes to existing code.
 Furthermore, the Comunica environment is developer-friendly, including well documented APIs and auto-generation of stub code.
 In order to take full advantage of the Linked Data stack, modules in Comunica are describable, configurable and wireable in RDF.
+Comunica's modular architecture will be explained further in [](##architecture).
 By registering or excluding modules from a configuration file, the user is free to choose how heavy or lightweight the query engine will be.
 ARQ, RDFLib, rdflib.js and rdfstore-js only support customization by implementing a custom query engine programmatically to handle operators.
 They do not allow plugging in or out certain modules.

+### SPARQL query evaluation

+At the time of writing, the TPF-client, rdflib.js, rdfstore-js, and Comunica support SPARQL 1.0, and a subset of SPARQL 1.1.
+ARQ and RDFLib are fully SPARQL 1.1 compliant.

 ### Heterogeneous interfaces